danielsmbernal/simple-user-creation-script/README.md

 * The owner of all directories is the root user;
 * All the users have full permission on the public directory;
 * The users of each group have full permission inside their respective directory;
-* The users don't have any permission in directory departments that they con't belong;
+* The users don't have any permissions in directories departments that they don't belong;
 <br>

 ## AND THAT'S IT!!!